 - Packing the nose with gauze to absorb blood and other drainage.
-The packing may be changed several times a day or left in place for a few days.
+The packing may be changed several times a day.
+Or it may be left in place for a few days.

 - Using saltwater nasal washes (saline lavage or irrigation) to keep the sinuses moist.

-- Avoiding activities such as blowing the nose, strenuous exercise, and bending forward for a few days.
+- Avoiding things like blowing the nose, strenuous exercise, and bending forward for a few days.